The British Win, Yet Lose

 Face right, toward the Auto Tour Road.

 Slowly the men between the British and where you stand rotate around to your right until the Patriot unit faces away from New Garden Road, as you are now.
-The Americans still at the road (now behind you) join them as the British turn this way and the two sides exchange fire.
+The Americans still at the road (now behind you) join them as the British turn this way and the two sides exchange bullets.

 However, Cornwallis sends his last infantry reserve unit, the 2nd Battalion of Guards, up New Garden Road and directly into the side of the Americans here.
 Now under attack from the front and the left, the remaining Virginia militia and N.C.
 Continentals hold their ground stubbornly.